webrecorder/browsertrix-crawler/README.md

 </details>

-### Configuring Chromium / Playwright / pywb
+### Configuring Chromium / Puppeteer / pywb

 There is a few environment variables you can set to configure chromium and pywb:

-- CHROME_FLAGS will be split by spaces and passed to Chromium (via `args` in Playwright).
+- CHROME_FLAGS will be split by spaces and passed to Chromium (via `args` in Puppeteer).
 Note that setting some options is not supported such as `--proxy-server` since they are set by browsertrix itself.
 - SOCKS_HOST and SOCKS_PORT are read by pywb to proxy upstream traffic

 Here's some examples use cases: